OctopusDeploy/blog/blog/2018-03/azure-functions/index.md

 ![WebAppStep](web_app_step.png)

-To prove the point and show that I'm not trying to avoid doing work to add a new Azure Function step, lets take a look at building and deploying a basic Azure Function through Octopus Deploy.
+To prove the point and show that I'm not trying to avoid doing work to add a new Azure Function step, let's take a look at building and deploying a basic Azure Function through Octopus Deploy.

-## Creating and packaging a smple Azure Function Project
+## Creating and packaging a simple Azure Function Project
 For our simple Azure Function we will create a HTTP triggered endpoint that returns a json payload containing some values we want Octopus to provide during deployment.

 ### Visual Studio Project